 They don't really care about where they're going.

-If asked my dogs if they want to go for a walk, they don’t say to me, “Well, hang on a second.
-Tell me where we’re going before we decide if we want to go.”
+I asked my dogs if they want to go for a walk, but they don't say to me, "Well, hang on a second.
+Tell me where we’re going before we decide if we want to go."

 The point is, sometimes you have to stop and actually enjoy the journey and celebrate the little achievements along the way.

-Can you see how all these are linking together?
+Can you see how all these are linked together?